pdelong42/url-looper/README.md

-This was written for two reasons: I wanted to scratch an itch - that is, I wanted to be able to monitor a service hosted for us by an external vendor; and I wanted an excuse to practice writing Clojure;
+This was written for two reasons: I wanted to scratch an itch - that is, I wanted to be able to monitor a service hosted for us by an external vendor; and I wanted an excuse to practice writing Clojure.

 I started this project over at bitbucket.org, and copied it over here when I realized I wanted to do "releases".
 Unfortunately, I was unable to preserve